cea-hpc/modules/doc/source/modulefile.rst

 it is explicitly named.

-A *modulefile*, virtual module, module alias or symbolic version who are targeted by a :mfcmd:`module-forbid` command or whose file access permissions are restricted are considered forbidden.
-Forbidden modules are not displayed or taken into account even if they are explicitly named.
+A *modulefile*, virtual module, module alias or symbolic version who are targeted by a :mfcmd:`module-hide --hard<module-hide>` command and a :mfcmd:`module-forbid` command or whose file access permissions are restricted are considered hard-hidden and forbidden.
+Such modules are not displayed or taken into account.
+When explicitly named for evaluation selection, such modules are unveiled to return an access error.

 A symbolic version-name assigned to a hidden module is displayed or taken into account only if explicitly named and if module is not hard-hidden.
 Non-hidden